 Information Technology graduates may earn up to 33 credits on their University of Alaska transcript while in attendance at AVTEC.
 These credits may be directly applied to an advanced IT degree at the UAF campus.

 The field of information technology (IT) covers all aspects of managing and processing information.
 IT professionals design, develop, support, and manage computer software, hardware, and networks.
-In addition to the Information Technology program certificates, students can also prepare for and earn the following industry certifications.
+In addition to the Information Technology program certificates, students may also prepare for and earn the following industry certifications.
+The cost for any industry certification is in addition to the cost of the IT program.

 - Microsoft Modern Desktop (Windows 10)